marcioAlmada/regex-guard/README.md

 ## Why?

-PHP `preg_` functions do not offer any good way to validate a regular expression before using them.
+PHP `preg_` functions do not offer any good way to validate a regular expression before usage.
 Some core functions return false for invalid regular expressions but they also emit uncatchable warnings.

 RegexGuard is a wrapper that allows you to validate regular expressions and keep your API away from uncatchable PCRE compilation warnings.